creativeorange/laravel-served-by/README.md

 ## Usage HTTP requests

-To allow CORS for all your routes, add the HandleCors middleware at the top of the $middleware property of app/Http/Kernel.php class:
+To allow Served By for all your routes, add the ServedBy middleware at the top of the $middleware property of app/Http/Kernel.php class:

 ```php
 protected $middleware = [